followmyutopia/devextreme-documentation/api-reference/30 Data Layer/CustomStore/1 Configuration/update.md

 <!--typeFunctionReturnType-->Promise<any><!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
 A Promise that is resolved after the item is updated.
+It is a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or a [jQuery.Promise](http://api.jquery.com/Types/#Promise) when you use jQuery.
 <!--/typeFunctionReturnDescription-->